 Why I‘ll Never Make It

 The actor’s journey is one of occasional highs and frequent lows.
 It is a path riddled with self-doubt and frustration as we question our career choices, wondering if we’ll ever really ”make it.”
 But it is those few moments of glory on stage or screen that can sustain us through all the setbacks and challenges.
-On this award-winning podcast, New York actor Patrick Oliver Jones invites fellow creatives to share stories of failure and persistence in their lives and careers.
-It’s a behind-the-scenes look at the creative life rarely seen in the glitz and glam of this industry that reminds us we’re not alone in this often bumpy and winding journey of the performing arts.
+On this award-winning podcast, New York actor Patrick Oliver Jones invites fellow creatives to share three stories that offer a behind-the-scenes look at the creative life rarely seen in the glitz and glam of this industry.
+These conversations remind us we’re not alone in this often bumpy and winding journey of the performing arts.

 Episodes